git/git.github.io/rev_news/drafts/edition-111.md

   to let `/etc` be stored in a Git repository, and use Git to review or revert changes that were made to `/etc`.
   Written as shell scripts (with some plugins in Python).
-+ [Dangit, Git!?!](https://dangitgit.com/en) has the same contents, though without swears, as the [Oh Shit, Git!?!](https://ohshitgit.com/) website (first mentioned in [Git Rev News Edition #19](https://git.github.io/rev_news/2016/09/14/edition-19/)).
++ [Dangit, Git!?!](https://dangitgit.com/en) has the same contents, only without swears, as the [Oh Shit, Git!?!](https://ohshitgit.com/) website (first mentioned in [Git Rev News Edition #19](https://git.github.io/rev_news/2016/09/14/edition-19/)).